 The first thing we recommend is adjusting the time it takes your iPhone X’s screen to turn off when you aren’t using it.
-Go to Settings > Display & Brightness > Auto Lock and pick a shorter time.
+Go to Settings, tap Display & Brightness, go to Auto Lock and pick a shorter time.

 How to Fix iPhone X Bluetooth Problems

-Bluetooth issues are extremely common so it hasn’t been surprising to see various complaints from iPhone X users.
-That said, manually fixing Bluetooth issues can be extremely tricky and often times you’ll need to wait for Apple to deliver a new iOS update.
+Bluetooth issues can be extremely tricky to fix and often times you’ll need to wait for Apple to deliver a new iOS update.

-If you can’t wait for the next iOS update, go into your iPhone X’s Settings > Bluetooth > and select the Bluetooth connection having issues using the “i” in the circle.
+If you can’t wait for Apple’s next iOS update, go into your iPhone X’s Settings, then Bluetooth, and select the Bluetooth connection having issues using the “i” in the circle.
 Now tap Forget this Device.
 Try reconnecting.

-If that fails, and it might, go into Settings > General > Reset > Reset Network Settings.
+If that fails, and it might, go into Settings > General > Transfer or Reset iPhone > Reset > Reset Network Settings.
 Try reconnecting the iPhone X to your Bluetooth device.
-Make sure you have your Wi-Fi passwords handy because this will cause the iPhone X to forget them.

 You might also try resetting your iPhone X’s settings to the factory defaults.
-To do this, go into Settings > General > Reset > Reset All Settings.
-This process could take a few minutes and it will cause the iPhone X to forget all stored Wi-Fi passwords.
+To do this, go into Settings > General > Transfer or Reset iPhone > Reset > Reset All Settings.
+This process could take a few minutes to complete.